 Special Needs

 As material was needed for training leaders in Texas Conference or my local church, I wrote material that seemed appropriate.
 I offer them to you, and will offer more all the time.
-They represent my insights, and do not speak for any organization.
+They represent my insights only, and do not speak for any organization.
 You may reproduce the materials, but do not sell them.

 The information on Special Needs is divided into sections: